Simre1/neonote/Readme.md

 The content preview will always be shown regardless of given attributes.

 Of course, you can combine this normal filtering and searching.
-The following command will list up to 5 notes with the `#blog` tag and the word haskell.
+The following command will list up to 5 notes with the word haskell.
 ```
-nn l --filter blog --number 5 haskell
+nn l --number 5 haskell
 ```

 ## Tags